NLH COFFEE ROASTERS

 Cupping similar teas and comparing them against each other enables one to determine the best value when making a purchase.

 This process enabled us to select our favorite tea products.

 • VARIETY: White Tea- Silver Needle ORIGIN: Mt Kenya regions NOTES: The crème de la crème of white teas, is made entirely from downy buds.
 White tea is made from immature tea leaves that are picked shortly before the buds have fully opened.
 The tea takes its name from the silver fuzz that still covers the buds, which turns white when the tea is dried.

 • VARIETY: White Peony- Kenyan Premium White.
 (Fermented Hand Rolled) ORIGIN: Mt Kenya regions TASTING NOTES: Pure white tea with mellow-sweet notes of fresh hay and accents of honey and nectar.
-Most common style of traditional white tea and consists of two tea leaves and a bud.
-Gently processed and withered to an amber-orange infusion with low astringency, very refreshing mouthfeel and a mild flavor.
+The most common style of traditional white tea consists of two tea leaves and a bud.
+Gently processed and withered to an amber-orange infusion with low astringency, a very refreshing mouthfeel, and a mild flavor.

 • VARIETY: Green Tea - Broken Orange Pekoe (BOP )ORIGIN: Mt Kenya regions NOTES: This is a whole leaf grade that is well twisted and wiry.
 Green teas are not oxidized.
-They are withered, immediately steamed to prevent oxidation and then rolled and dried.
-They are characterized by a delicate taste, light green color and are very refreshing.
+They are withered, immediately steamed to prevent oxidation, and then rolled and dried.
+They are characterized by a delicate taste, and light green color, and are very refreshing.

-Vincent recommended a follow up trip visit to the Tea Factory- Kangaita Farm in Kirinyaga County, Kerugoya Kenya the next day Thursday.
-This was to be an exciting visit on Mt.
+Vincent recommended a follow-up trip visit to the Tea Factory- Kangaita Farm in Kirinyaga County, Kerugoya Kenya the next day Thursday.
+This was to be an exciting visit to Mt.
 Kenya slopes.